Carpenteri1/Portfolio/README.md

 - I wanted to learn and experiment with these technologies to broaden my skill set.
 - GitHub Pages is ideal for hosting static sites, and Angular can be compiled into a static site easily.

-#### Challenges and Learnings

-- Adapting to Angular’s architecture and learning its core concepts such as components, services, and dependency injection.
-- TypeScript’s strict typing required a shift in how I approached coding compared to JavaScript.
-- Deploying on GitHub Pages involved configuring the project to build into a format suitable for static hosting.

-#### Future Enhancements

-- Add more projects: Continuously update the portfolio with new projects.
-- Enhance UI/UX: Improve the design and user experience.
-- Integrate a backend: Eventually, add a backend service for more dynamic features.